-Livestock Farming Technology in Animal Agriculture
+The Impact of Livestock Farming Technology in Animal Agriculture

-By Taylor Fay & Linly Ku Published on Sep.
-20, 2022
+By Taylor Fay & Linly Ku Published on Jul.
+03, 2023

-Most of us are familiar with the term “farm-to-table”.
+Most of us are familiar with the term “farm-to-table.”
 We set out on sunny Saturday mornings for brunch at trendy cafés and restaurants, but while we gulp down our mimosas, we often forget the undertaking required to bring our favorite dishes from farms to kitchens.
-Farmers today are facing challenges from infrastructure to connectivity, growing demands for animal proteins to food spoilage, and disease with concerns rising around animal health.
-Technology is disrupting all industries in our modern age, and AgTech is no exception.
-We sought out on a mission to get back to our roots and gather perspective from those leading the industry and working to address these issues.
+Farmers face challenges from infrastructure to connectivity, growing demands for animal proteins, food spoilage, and disease with rising concerns around animal health.

 Livestock Farming Technology in Animal Agriculture 3

 Companies such as Cainthus and Rex Animal Health are working to address some of these industry’s pain points.
 Cainthus’ cutting-edge technology monitors cows 24/7, 365 days a year, analyzing their well-being, productivity, and performance.
-Using computer vision and artificial intelligence, they translate visual information into actionable data.
+They translate visual information into actionable data using computer vision and artificial intelligence.
 In seconds, their imaging technology identifies and memorizes individual animals by their unique features.
-Rex Animal Health brings together clinical, performance, health, and genetic data to provide a clear understanding for farmers to prevent and predict disease in herds, that in turn can optimize yields.

 Digitalization of Livestock Management